- Managing and governing

 - Applying for Archive Service Accreditation

 - Management of Archive Service Accreditation

 - Approved places of deposit

 Archive services which meet the eligibility criteria are invited to apply for accredited status by the relevant home nation assessor body.

 Any UK archive service wishing to apply for Archive Service Accreditation should submit their application using the online application system.
 Archive services should ensure that their assessor body is aware that they intend making an application before doing so.

-For particular advice about any aspect of the scheme you should contact your assessor body:
+For specific advice about any aspect of the scheme you should also contact your assessor body.

 - England: Archives Sector Development, The National Archives: firstname.lastname@example.org

 - Scotland: National Records of Scotland and Scottish Council on Archives: email@example.com